mirage/mirage-www/tmpl/blog/vchan-update.md

-This is an update to Vincent's
-[introducing vchan](http://openmirage.org/blog/introducing-vchan) blog
-post, updated to use the new build system for mirage.
+Today's post is an update to [Vincent Bernardoff's](https://github.com/vbmithr) [introducing vchan](http://openmirage.org/blog/introducing-vchan) blog post, updated to use the new build system for Mirage.
 I thought I'd also take the opportunity to describe the [Ubuntu-Trusty](http://releases.ubuntu.com/14.04/) environment for developing and running [Xen](http://www.xenproject.org/) unikernels.